orionjs/orionjs/docs/resolvers.md

 ```

 - `resolvers`: The directory of the set of resolvers.
-- `Resolver1` represents the set of resolvers belonging to a specific collection, resolving to the index in charge of importing them all for its call and execution.
+- `Resolver1`: Represents the set of resolvers belonging to a specific collection, resolving to the index in charge of importing them all for its call and execution.

 ### Example of the resolvers directory index